-Round amounts nearest whole o 1 If you are married and filing a joint federal income tax return, enter \$12,000.
-If you are single, enter \$9,600.
-If you are married and filing separate, enter \$6,000 1 2 If you (or your spouse if filing a joint return) are 65 or older, enter 0.
-If you (and your spouse if filing a joint return) are under age 65, enter your disability pensions and insurance payments included on line 7 of federal Form 1040 or Form 1040A 2 3 If you (or your spouse if filing a joint return) are 65 or older, enter the amount from line 1 above.
-If you (and your spouse if filing a joint return) are younger than 65, enter the amount from line 1 or line 2, whichever is less 4 Nontaxable veterans' pensions and benefits (from line 13b of federal Schedule R of Form 1040A or 1040).
-If you did not complete Schedule R, enter 0 5 a Social Security benefits (from your SSA-1099 forms) b Taxable Social Security benefits (from line 20b of federal Form 1040 or line 14b of Form 1040A) Nontaxable Social Security benefits (subtract line 5b from line 5a) 5 6 a Social Security equivalent benefit portion of Tier 1 paid by the Railroad Retirement Board (from your RRB-1099 forms) b Railroad Retirement Board benefits (included on line 16b of federal Form 1040 or line 12b of Form 1040A) Total Railroad Retirement Board benefits received (add lines 6a and 6b) 6 7 Add lines 4, 5 and 6 7 8 Subtract line 7 from line 3 (if result is zero or less, you do not qualify for this subtraction) 8 9 a Federal adjusted gross income (from line 37 of federal Form 1040 or line 21 of Form 1040A) b Railroad Retirement Board benefits (included on lines 16b and 20b of federal Form 1040 or lines 12b and 14b of Form 1040A) Subtract line 9b from line 9a.
-If you received a lump-sum distribution, see instructions 9 .0 Amount from the instructions for line 10 (on the back of this schedule) 10 1 Subtract line 10 from line 9 (if result is zero or less, enter 0 on lines 11 and 12 and go on to line 13) 11 2 Multiply line 11 by 50% (.50) Subtract line 12 from line 8 (if result is zero or less, you do not qualify for this subtraction).
-Enter the result here and on line 22 of Schedule M1M 13
+Round amounts to the nearest whole dollar.
+1 If you are married and filing a joint federal income tax return, enter \$12,000.
+If you 2 If you (or your spouse if filing a joint return) are 65 or older, enter 0.
+If you (and your spouse if filing a joint return) are under age 65, enter your disability pensions and 3 If you (or your spouse if filing a joint return) are 65 or older, enter the amount from line 1 above.
+If you (and your spouse if filing a joint return) are younger 4 Any pension, annuity or disability benefit included on line 13b of federal Schedule R. b Taxable Social Security benefits (from line 20b of 6 a Social Security equivalent benefit portion of Tier 1 paid by the Railroad Retirement Board (from your RRB-1099 forms) 6a b Railroad Retirement Board benefits (included on line 16b 7 Add lines 4, 5 and 6 7 9 a Federal adjusted gross income (from line 37 of b Railroad Retirement Board benefits (included on lines 16b and 10 Amount from the instructions for line 10 (on the back of this schedule) 10 11 Subtract line 10 from line 9 (if result is zero or less, 12 Multiply line 11 by 50% (.50) 12 13 Subtract line 12 from line 8 (if result is zero or less, you do not qualify for this subtraction).